Inez Demonet

-Inez Michon Demonet (April 25, 1897 – 1980) was an American painter and medical illustrator, known for establishing modern Medical Arts at the National Institutes of Health.
+Inez Michon Demonet (April 25, 1897 – 1980) was an American painter and medical illustrator known for establishing modern Medical Arts at the National Institutes of Health.

 Early life

 She was born Inez Michon Demonet in 1897 in Washington, D.C., to George H. Demonet and Emily Demonet.
 Her father was French and her mother was Belgian.
 She went to the Corcoran School of Art, where she won a medal for excellence, and the National School of Fine & Applied Arts.
 Her specialty was maxillofacial and plastic surgery illustration.

 During World War I, she created watercolors of facial injuries and surgeries for the U.S. War Department.
 She married Cecil S. O'Brien, a navy surgeon, in Baltimore on April 21, 1915, but they did not stay married long.

 Career

 She became the only artist in residence at the Hygienic Laboratory (now the NIH) in 1926, working her way up to chief of the Medical Arts department in 1938, the first person to hold that position.
 Her work included illustrations for journals such as the Journal of the National Malaria Society whose authors called her work "as accurate a representation of the actual appearance... as it is possible to attain."
 Her illustrations for the book Manual of Microscopical Diagnosis were called "true masterpieces" when describing illustrations of the morphology of stained parasites.

-She would occasionally do other non-medical illustration such as the illustrations for The Anatomy and Physiology of the Light Organ in Fireflies which was published in the journal Bioluminescence in 1948.
+She occasionally did other non-medical illustrations, such as for The Anatomy and Physiology of the Light Organ in Fireflies published in the journal Bioluminescence in 1948.
 From 1960 through 1965, she worked as a Fine and Applied Arts Consultant for Medical Arts, working on the interiors of buildings in the DC area.

 Demonet was a founding member of the Association of Medical Illustrators (AMI).
 The AMI gives an annual scholarship in her name to an applicant with "highest academic and personal achievements in the field of visual communications in the health sciences" in programs accredited by AMI.
 She retired from NIH in 1965 and moved to Green Valley, Arizona in 1971.